Inference routers: choosing a model based on the request

 When it pays off

-The operational recommendation is to start simple, with clear heuristics and observability from day one.
-Iterate with real data, resist premature sophistication, and only move to learned approaches when heuristics have been exhausted.
-A fifty-line router with good telemetry almost always beats a trained classifier without metrics or review, because the first adapts and the second rusts.
-That discipline is what separates real savings from apparent savings.
+In that combination savings are consistent and degradation risk is managed with proper observability.
+The operational recommendation is to start simple, with clear heuristics from day one, iterate with real data, and only move to learned approaches when heuristics have been exhausted.
+A fifty-line router with good telemetry almost always beats a trained classifier without metrics, because the first adapts and the second rusts.
+This same logic applies when combining the router with LLM caches to maximize savings.